-For the I-15: Farmington to Salt Lake City Project, in addition to federal and state agencies, UDOT consulted with several other entities with direct interest in historic architectural resources or archaeological sites that could be affected by the action alternatives.
-Agencies with direct jurisdiction over land within or adjacent to the alignments for the action alternatives were also consulted.
+For the I-15: Farmington to Salt Lake City Project, in addition to federal and state agencies, UDOT consulted with several other entities that have a direct interest in historic architectural resources or archaeological sites that could be affected by the Action Alternative.
+Agencies with direct jurisdiction over land within or adjacent to the alignment for the Action Alternative were also consulted.
 These entities included certified local governments (CLGs), historical societies and organizations, and mayors or town councils where no CLG or historical society exists.
-CLGs are entities that meet historic preservation standards established by the
+CLGs are entities that meet historic preservation standards established by NPS and